Staff Liaison: Director of Discipleship Ministries

 We have resources to engage our Younger Disciples!
 Resources include:

 - A “Church Bag” filled with crayons, snacks, books, stickers, etc. for use during church.
-These are available in the Narthex; ask an usher.
+Church bags for readers and non-readers are available in the Narthex; ask an usher.

 - “Younger Disciples Tips” in the bulletin with ideas to engage children in worship.

 - “A Time for Younger Disciples” during the worship service invites all children to come forward for a message from the Pastor.

 - Children may borrow Spark Bibles during worship to follow along with the lessons and parts of worship.
 These are available in the Narthex; ask an usher.
 Please return to an usher when you leave.